top of page

 “I’m not sure how I knew you were in here,” said the real boy, “but it felt like…I had been in a place quite like this myself.”

-And gently, the boy lifted the flute into the light.
+Gently, the boy lifted the flute into the light.

-He went to the kitchen sink, cleaned off the pudding and the banana smears, and, without delay, he brought it to his lips.
+He went to the kitchen sink, cleaned off the pudding and the banana smears, and, without delay, brought it to his lips.

 He played.

 The flute didn’t hear the music, of course.
-But he felt every note in a way he had never before, in the way that returning home feels, knowing that everything is just as it should be.
+But he felt every note in a way he had never before, in the way returning home feels, knowing everything is just as it should be.

 That evening, the flute rested once more on the shelf between the Blue Teacup and Father Flute.